-^{1 •} This feature is available only when the source being played back is assigned to a genre.
-When the source has no genre assigned to, NO GENRE appears showing that this feature is not available.
+- This feature is available only when the source being played back is assigned to a genre.
+When the source has no genre assigned to, NO GENRE appears showing that this feature is not available - showing that this feature is not available.

-[•] Make sure that HDMI Control is set to ON.
-When OFF is selected, CANNOT SELECT appears showing that this feature is not available (see Setting the HDMI options on page 67).
+Make sure that HDMI Control is set to ON.
+When OFF is selected, CANNOT SELECT appears showing that this feature is not available (see Setting the HDMI options on page 68).